Global stocks rise on reports US, China close to trade deal

 BEIJING (AP) — Most global stocks rose Monday after news reports said Washington and Beijing are close to an agreement to end their costly tariff war.

 Benchmarks in London, Frankfurt, Shanghai and Tokyo advanced after Bloomberg News and The Wall Street Journal, citing unidentified sources, said China was offering to cut tariffs and other restrictions on U.S. farm, chemical, auto and other products.
-They said Washington would remove most sanctions on Chinese imports.
+They said the U.S. would remove most sanctions on Chinese imports.

 A deal might be struck in time to be signed by Presidents Donald Trump and Xi Jinping this month, the reports said.
 But they cautioned the two sides still were negotiating on the issue that sparked the dispute: Chinese plans for state-led creation of global technology competitors.
 Washington, Europe and other trading partners say those violate Beijing's market-opening obligations.